JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

    - **Document Source**: Used when query contains domain-specific terminology or matches existing content well
    - **Web Search Source**: Used when query contains general knowledge questions outside document scope
    - **Hybrid Approach**: Used when confidence is moderate and both sources may contribute
+   - **Conversation Context**: Used for follow-up questions that reference previous exchanges
+   - **Hybrid Conversation**: Combines conversation history with lightweight document retrieval

 3. **Query Enhancement** (enabled by default):
    - **Expands Acronyms and Abbreviations**: Translates shortened forms to improve matching